 -

-"Most of the recovery happens in the first 3 weeks."
-Patients often overestimate downtime.
-A realistic recovery timeline reduces hesitation.
+"Most of the recovery happens in the first three weeks."
+Patients routinely overestimate downtime by months.
+Stating the real timeline plainly removes a common reason for delay.

 -